fynks/awesome-android-root/docs/faqs.md

 #### Is it possible to root newer Android versions (like Android 14/15)?
 Yes, rooting is still possible on the latest Android versions.
 However, methods have evolved.
 For many modern devices, rooting involves patching the `init_boot` or `boot` image directly.
 Always refer to the latest Magisk installation guides and device-specific instructions on forums like XDA.

+#### What are Custom ROMs and should I install one?
+Custom ROMs are modified Android operating systems that replace your device's stock firmware.
+They offer benefits like enhanced privacy (GrapheneOS), extended device support (LineageOS), and removal of bloatware.
+However, they require an unlocked bootloader and custom recovery.
+Consider custom ROMs if you want:
+- Better privacy & security
+- Longer device update support
+- Clean Android experience without bloatware
+- Advanced customization options

+> Check our [Complete Custom ROM Installation Guide](./rooting-guides/custom-rom-installation.md) for detailed information.

+#### Can I install custom ROMs without rooting?
+While custom ROMs don't require root access to install, they do require an unlocked bootloader and custom recovery.
+You can use custom ROMs without rooting them afterward, but many advanced features and modifications require root access.

 ### Safety & Security

 #### Is rooting safe?